Ritumka/kata-binary-tree-height/README.md

 - Takes the root node of a binary tree as input.
 - Calculates the height of the tree, defined as the number of nodes along the longest path from the root node down to the farthest leaf node.
-- Calculates the height of the tree, defined as the number of nodes along the longest path from the root node down to the farthest leaf node.

 ## Examples